AlainBernodel225/Learning/README.md

-# QuantDataLearning
+# DataLearning
-My learning space to develop knowledges in quantitative analysis and data science
+My learning space to develop knowledges in data analysis and data science